 Skyladder is the classic Alberta mountain climbing route on this peak arcing up to its summit ridge.
 First climbed in 1961, Skyladder involves glacier travel and 40-45-degree snow and ice summit hiking with excellent views of the Athabasca Glacier to the north and the Saskatchewan Glacier to the south.

-Please note that if our scheduled climbing dates don’t work for you, you can still enjoy this trip.
+Please note that if our scheduled climbing dates don’t work for you, you can still enjoy this summit mountaineering trip.
 We would be happy to organize a more convenient time for you with up to two climbers.
 Please contact our office to arrange.

 Day 1: Meet your guide at the Yamnuska Mountain Adventures office at 4:00 pm (MST).
 Please bring all of your gear with you.
 We’ll ensure that everyone is properly equipped, distribute any gear on loan or rent and discuss the route.
 We’ll then drive up to the Columbia Icefields Campground and prepare for the day ahead of us.